flaymond/tempter/README.md

 1. Just download the repository as zip file, and extract it.

-2. run "python3 gxconv" to launch the program.
+2. run "python3 tempter" to launch the program.

-3. or run './gxconv' on linux system to run the program
+3. or run './tempter' on linux system to run the program

 ## Contributors